Dataset modes in the Power BI service

 Data modelers who develop Composite models can also configure fact tables as hybrid tables.
 A hybrid table is a table with one or multiple Import partitions and one DirectQuery partition.
 The advantage of a hybrid table is it could be efficiently and quickly queried from in-memory while at the same time including the latest data changes from the data source that occurred after the last import cycle, as the following visualization illustrates.

 The easiest way to create a hybrid table is to configure an incremental refresh policy in Power BI Desktop and enable the option Get the latest data in real time with DirectQuery (Premium only).
-When Power BI applies an incremental refresh policy that has this option enabled, it partitions the table like the partitioning scheme displayed above.
+When Power BI applies an incremental refresh policy that has this option enabled, it partitions the table like the partitioning scheme displayed in the previous diagram.
 To ensure good performance, configure your dimension-type tables in Dual storage mode so that Power BI can generate efficient native SQL queries when querying the DirectQuery partition.

 Power BI supports hybrid tables only when the dataset is hosted in workspaces on Premium capacities.
 Accordingly, you must upload your dataset to a Premium workspace if you configure an incremental refresh policy with the option to get the latest data in real time with DirectQuery.
 For more information, see Incremental refresh and real-time data for datasets.

-It is also possible to convert an Import table to a hybrid table by adding a DirectQuery partition using Tabular Model Scripting Language (TMSL) or the Tabular Object Model (TOM) or by using a third-party tool.
+It's also possible to convert an Import table to a hybrid table by adding a DirectQuery partition using Tabular Model Scripting Language (TMSL) or the Tabular Object Model (TOM) or by using a third-party tool.
 For example, you can partition a fact table such that the bulk of the data is left in the data warehouse while only a fraction of the most recent data is imported.
 This approach can help to optimize performance if the bulk of this data is historical data that is infrequently accessed.
 A hybrid table can have multiple Import partitions, but only one DirectQuery partition.

 Submit and view feedback for